 Q: How Does a Person Pick the Best Adjustable Bed?

 Picking the right adjustable bed for your needs really depends on what you are hoping to get out of the product.
 This question becomes difficult to answer because, like beds, all sleepers are unique in what they need to achieve that perfect night’s rest.
 If you a person that experiences a lot of lower back pain, the right choice for you may be different than a person that is looking to relieve snoring or sleep apnea.
 In our opinion, the best way to determine the correct bed for your situation is to speak to a representative that knows these products inside and out.
-At Flexabed, our in-house staff has been working with flexible beds for years and, as a result, are more than adept at helping you select the correct bed for your needs.
+At Flexabed, our in-house staff in Lafayette, GA has been working with flexible beds for years, and, as a result, are totally adept at helping you select the correct bed for your needs.

 Q: What Types of Mattresses Work With Flexible Beds

 This question is one of the most common ones that we have to answer.
 Rightly so, most people assume that having an adjustable bed means that you have to have a special mattress that will flex along with the bed.
 While this is partially true, it is less of an issue that most people think.
 Mattresses for adjustable beds fall into three main categories: innerspring, foam, and hybrid designs that incorporate both innerspring and foam characteristics.
 Mattress choice boils down to what you need out of a mattress.
 If you need firm support, an innerspring mattress is the way to go.
 If you need a mattress that is going to help to relieve joint pain, memory foam may be your best option.
 Again, we encourage you to speak with someone who has intimate knowledge of adjustable beds and can help you make the correct decision.

 Q: Where Can I Buy Adjustable Beds